warshmellow/warshmellow-gawkbox-assignment/README.md

 ## API

 Each endpoint uses an integer `id` query parameter.
 If you can't parse it, you'll receive a `400 Bad Request`.
+If Twitch API itself gives an error, the API will return a 500.

 #### Get Channel